 - Citrus!
 A burst of fresh citrus lifts the deep, earthy flavors and makes them sing.

 - Fast!
 Hands on time here is minimal, and with less than an hour in the oven, all that’s left is finding the right serving platter 🙂

 For a full list of ingredients and recipe instructions, scroll to the recipe card below.

-- Carrots: I always buy organic if possible, and the multi-colored variety looks really nice on the plate.
+- Carrots: I always buy organic if possible, and the rainbow variety looks really nice on the plate.

 - Citrus: Use freshly squeezed lemon or orange juice here.